Version 1.2, November 2020

 Our data centers are highly secure and use state-of-the-art electronic surveillance, intrusion detection and multi-factor access control.
 Trained security guards patrol the data centers around the clock, and access is authorized strictly for those who have a genuine business need, following the principle of least privilege.
 The environmental systems are designed to minimize the impact of disruptions to operations.

-Our proven PaaS infrastructure provides us with best practice on many areas, such as availability, scalability, security, customer data segregation, protection against externally and internally generated attacks, and development process.
+Our proven PaaS infrastructure provides us with best practice in many areas, such as availability, scalability, security, customer data segregation, data input controls, protection against externally and internally generated attacks, and development process.

 Operating systems, databases, and applications in our data centers have been hardened to reduce vulnerabilities and maximize their security.